yigegong/cse15l-lab-report3/README.md

 biomed/gb-2001-2-4-research0010.txt
 biomed/gb-2002-3-3-research0012.txt
 ```
+ **Explanation**: In this case, it gives the list of files that contain "bacillus" in all of the txt files within the biomed directory, which is useful because we don't have to manually search for which files contain the targeted keyword among many files.

 4. `grep -w` examples:

 ```
 (base) gongyige@gongyigedeMacBook-Air technical % grep -w "genetical" biomed/*.txt
 biomed/1471-2156-4-10.txt:        can be dissected with more precise genetical techniques.
 ```
+ **Explanation**: `grep -w` option outputs all the lines within the given file that contain words that exactly match the pattern.
+In this case, it gives the line that contain exactly the word `genetical` instead of words like `genetically`, which is useful as it narrows the focus by matching word instead of matching strings to exclude unwanted search results.

 ```
 (base) gongyige@gongyigedeMacBook-Air technical % grep -w "avoparcin" plos/*.txt